jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostDataRetentionApi.md

 );

-final userId = userId_example; // String | The ID of the user.
-This can also be \"me\" which will point to the current user. final page = 56; // int | The page to select. final perPage = 56; // int | The number of policies per page.
+final String userId = 'userId_example'; // String | The ID of the user.
+This can also be \"me\" which will point to the current user. final int page = 56; // int | The page to select. final int perPage = 56; // int | The number of policies per page.
 There is a maximum limit of 200 per page.

 try {
   final result = await client.dataRetention.getChannelPoliciesForUser(userId, page, perPage);